fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 - `schemas` (Attributes Map) Map of schema configurations. (see [below for nested schema](#nestedatt--schemas))
 - `schemas_json` (String) Schema settings in Json format, following Fivetran API endpoint contract for `schemas` field (a map of schemas).
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `validation_level` (String) The value defines validation method.
+- NONE: no validation, any configuration accepted.
+- TABLES: validate table names, fail on attempt to configure non-existing schemas/tables.
+- COLUMNS: validate the whole schema config including column names.
+The resource will try to fetch columns for every configured table and verify column names.

 ### Read-Only